Module Descriptors

 LEARNING OUTCOMES

-1. Critically evaluate the core technologies and principles of Industry 4.0 and their Strategic implications across sectors
+1. Critically evaluate the core technologies and principles of Industry and strategic implications of contemporary industry transformations

-2. Apply socio-technical systems thinking to analyse the transformation of organisational structures, workforce roles, and human–machine interactions in Industry 4.0 environments
+2. Apply socio-technical systems thinking to analyse the transformation of organisational structures, workforce roles, and human–machine transformations contemporary Industry contexts

-3. Design a digital transformation strategy that integrates technological, human, and ethical dimensions for sustainable implementation
+3. Design a digital and socio-technical transformation strategy that integrates technological, human, ethical and sustainability considerations

-4. Critically reflect on the digital leadership competencies and collaborative change management strategies required to effectively lead Industry 4.0 transformations
+4. Critically reflect on the digital leadership competencies, collaborative strategies and ethical considerations required to effectively lead Contemporary Industry transformations

 ADDITIONAL ASSESSMENT DETAILS

-1. Digital Transformation Strategy Report (Individual – 70%)
+1. Digital & Socio-Technical Transformation Strategy Report (Individual – 70%)

 2. Group Panel Presentation (Group – 30%)

-Topic: “Is Industry 4.0 more about technology or people?”
+Topic: “Is Contemporary Industry.
+Is it more about technology or people?”

 Professional Body requirements for Engineering students mean that for them, a minimum overall score of 50% is required to pass this module, with a minimum mark of 40% in each element of assessment.